 The 9th edition of the HollyShorts Film Festival featured over 12,000 attendees with 8 days of screenings, daily networking events, panels and seminars during the HollyShorts Film Conference and Awards.
 2013 Visionary Award honoree Matthew Modine closed the festival with the theatrical premiere of his collection of short films at the TCL Chinese Theatre.

-The 10th Annual HSFF and Film Conference/Film Market will take place August 14-23 at the world famous TCL Chinese Theatre in Hollywood and the 2nd annual HollyShorts Film Conference will take place at the Roosevelt Hotel.
-HSFF will be unveiling many other important upcoming celebrity and sponsorship participation and prizes as the Festival approaches.
+The 10th Annual HSFF and Film Conference/Film Market took place August 14-23 at the world famous TCL Chinese Theatre in Hollywood and the 2nd annual HollyShorts Film Conference took place at the Roosevelt Hotel.
 2014 Overall Best Short and Best Director will receive $10,000 each for post production work courtesy of Company 3.
 The 2014 winners of Best Music Video, Best Cinematography, and Best Commercial will each receive $5,000 for post production work courtesy of Company 3.
-2014 Best Student film winner will receive a $5000 camera rental package courtesy of Martini Crew Booking and the 2014 Best Horror short will receive a distribution deal courtesy of FEARnet.
-Method Studios will award the 2014 Best VFX short with $10,000 in post production services.
+2014 Best Student film and Best Female Director winners will receive a $10,000 camera rental packages courtesy of Martini Crew Booking.
+Method Studios awarded the 2014 Best VFX short with $10,000 in post production services.
 PANAVISION awarded $10,000 to Douglas Jessup's short GLOW.
 Over $140,000 in prizes were awarded from Final Draft, Showbiz, Jungle, Red Giant,

-HSFF Alumni include Josh Brolin, Kirsten Dunst, Demi Moore, Joe Carnahan, Darren Lew, David Arquette, Dash Mihok, Ryan Eggold, Neil Labute, Zachary Quinto, Adam Brody, Pras Michel, Francois Jaros, Jon Heder, Russo Brothers, Bill Plympton, Felicia Day, Nash Edgerton, Jaime Linden, Jennifer Aniston, Mark Fergus, Jessica Biel, Malcolm Barrett, Carter Smith, Jason Biggs, David Pryor, Jimmy Jean Louis, Paula Garces, Adrian Grenier, David Lynch, Paul Haggis, Bragi Schut, David Weinstein, William Olssen, Alex Ferrari, Larry Hankin, Lance Larson, John Thompson, Nick Carmen, Scott Porter, Kat Coiro, Joel David Moore, Mary Pat Bentel, Denis Hennelly, Richard Riehle, Biz Markie, Joe Carnahan, Matthew Libatique, Matthew Modine, David Rodriguez, Kat Coiro, Bryan Buckley, Carey Williams, Moon Molson, Neal Dodson, and many, many other great filmmakers and actors.
+HSFF Alumni include Josh Brolin, Kirsten Dunst, Demi Moore, Joe Carnahan, Darren Lew, David Arquette, Dash Mihok, Terence Nance, Ryan Eggold, Neil Labute, Zachary Quinto, Adam Brody, Pras Michel, Francois Jaros, Jon Heder, Russo Brothers, Bill Plympton, Felicia Day, Nash Edgerton, Jaime Linden, Jennifer Aniston, Mark Fergus, Jessica Biel, Malcolm Barrett, Carter Smith, Jason Biggs, David Pryor, Jimmy Jean Louis, Paula Garces, Adrian Grenier, David Lynch, Paul Haggis, Bragi Schut, David Weinstein, William Olssen, Alex Ferrari, Larry Hankin, Lance Larson, John Thompson, Nick Carmen, Scott Porter, Kat Coiro, Joel David Moore, Mary Pat Bentel, Denis Hennelly, Richard Riehle, Biz Markie, Joe Carnahan, Matthew Libatique, Matthew Modine, David Rodriguez, Kat Coiro, Bryan Buckley, Issa Rae, Carey Williams, Chadwick Boseman, Moon Molson, Neal Dodson, and many, many other great filmmakers and actors.
 Industry attendees include Shorts HD, Indieflix, Indiepix, Snagfilms, Hulu, Netflix, Google Play, Lionsgate, Grindstone, Sony, 20th Century Fox, CAA, William Morris, Dust, Saulad Morriset, UCLA Extension, General Assembly, Kodak, Evil Slave, Seed and Spark, Indiegogo, and many others!

 HollyShorts Film Festival Official Rules

 Employees (and their immediate families (parent, spouse, child, sibling and their respective spouses, regardless of where they reside) and those living in their same households, whether or not related) of HollyShorts and any of their respective parents, affiliates, subsidiaries and advertising and promotion agencies or festival sponsors, are not eligible to win.
 There is no limit on the number of short films you can submit; however, each short film submitted by you must be original and different from any other short film submitted by you, submitted on a separate DVD/Stream and accompanied by its own completed submission form and participant agreement.
-Short films may be a maximum of 30 minutes in length, must be in English or subtitled in English and must be submitted via Stream or DVD (digital stream preferred) in NTSC format.
+Short films may be a maximum of 40 minutes in length, must be in English or subtitled in English and must be submitted via Stream or DVD (digital stream preferred) in NTSC format.
 PAL format or any other format will not be accepted.
 HollyShorts reserves the right to reject any short film that it determines, in its sole and absolute discretion, contains prohibited content or is offensive, inappropriate or otherwise unacceptable.
 All eligible entries received by HollyShorts will be judged by the HollyShorts selection committee and jury.
-Selections will be notified by email on/around July 8, 2014.
+Selections will be notified by email on/around July 17, 2019.

-By submitting your film for consideration for the 10th Annual HollyShorts Film Festival, you agree for HollyShorts to screen your short film if it is an official selection for this year's festival and are obligated to your commitment.
+By submitting your film for consideration for the 15th annual HollyShorts Film Festival, you agree for HollyShorts to screen your short film if it is an official selection for this year's festival and are obligated to your commitment.
 DCP is the required screening format for exhibition.